krainet/KRAngular/README.md

 - Upgrading all soft versions and including some usefull examples to start your projects witn AngularJS
 ***

+## New Features

+- Using connect instade of express server for local development
+- Using connect middleware (connect-rewrite) to remove '#' from url's
+- UI-router using rootview and nested-views for all modules
+- UI-router resolve to load data before load states (very usefull)
+- ngAnnotate (to prevent error: unknow a->Provider)
+- Examples of ngAnimate applyed in all project
+- Example of ngInfiniteScroll running with dummy REMOTE images
+- Example of api connection
+- Example of facebook-login (see /src/README.md to test it)
+- BootstrapUI (Bootstrap components written in pure AngularJS by the AngularUI Team)
+- FontAwesome included as dependency (updatable)

 ## Quick Start

 Install Node.js and then: